Holistic climate protection strategy through interventions in the water cycle, evaporation and clouds & protection against drought and floods incl.

 Wild, M., Hakuba, M.Z., Folini, D. et al. The cloud-free global energy balance and inferred cloud radiative effects: an assessment based on direct observations and climate models.
 Clim Dyn 52, 4787-4812 (2019).

-The target of our alternative strategy is to use the strong cooling effect of clouds (-19W / m²) - and to produce evaporation and clouds from the retained runoff by rivers with the volume of the rise in sea level (3.7mm = 1335km³).
+The aim of our alternative strategy is therefore to use the strong cooling effect of clouds (-19W/m²) - and to produce evaporation and clouds from the retained runoff by rivers with the volume of sea level rise (3.7mm = 1335km³).

 Best estimates for the magnitude of the annual mean energy balance components averaged over land (upper panel) and oceans (lower panel), together with their uncertainty ranges, representing climatic conditions at the beginning of the twenty-first century.
 The surface thermal upward flux contains both the surface thermal emission and a small contribution from the reflected part of the downward thermal radiation.
 Units Wm−2